-2.4.5.10 Slip-on joints shall not to be used in pipelines in cargo holds, tanks, and other spaces which are not easily accessible, unless approved by RS.

-Application of these joints inside tanks may be permitted only for the same media that is in the tanks.
+2.4.5.10 Slip-on joints shall not be used in pipelines in cargo holds, tanks and other spaces which are not easily accessible, except that these joints may be permitted in tanks that contain the same media.
 Usage of slip type slip-on joints as the main means of pipe connection is not permitted except for cases where compensation of axial pipe deformation is necessary.

-2.4.5.11 Application of mechanical joints and their acceptable use for each service is indicated in Table 2.4.5.11-1, dependence upon the Class of piping and pipe dimensions is indicated in Table 2.4.5.11-2.
+2.4.5.11 Application of different types of mechanical joints and their acceptable use for each service is indicated in Table 2.4.5.11-1, dependence upon the class of piping and pipe dimensions is indicated in Table 2.4.5.11-2.
+However, in all cases, acceptance of the joint type shall be subject to approval for the intended application, and subject to conditions of the approval and applicable Rules.
+Further, relevant statutory and national requirements shall be taken into consideration.
+In cases exposure time t is greater than 30 min, the dry-wet test conditions are 8 min dry and, accordingly, the wet period (t - 8) min.